 Learning Abacus is just the same as learning Singapore Math.
 It uses Abacus as the concrete materials.
 Abacus is not that hard to learn.
 It only requires your patience and hard work.
 In learning Abacus, the child’s right brain is used to picture out the image in the Abacus.
 It also tests student mental skills by doing mental exercise.
 Teachers do one on one teaching with students.
 Abacus function is to calculate the basic four operations (+, -, x, /).
 It is also used in calculating decimal and negative numbers.

-There are 3 benefits in learning Abacus;
+There are 3 benefits of learning Abacus;

 - Critical Analysis

 - Problem Solving